Professor of the Practice

 Professor of the practice titles are available only for long term, non-tenure-track faculty members who are distinguished and highly experienced individuals in a relevant field of professional practice and who can provide effective, practice-oriented instruction in areas that supplement the core pedagogical instruction provided by the tenured and tenure-track faculty.
 While teaching is the primary responsibility, faculty of this rank may have additional research, service, or outreach obligations, depending on specific requirements of the college or school.
 The title may not be used for positions whose responsibilities largely replicate those of tenure-track faculty.

-The titles “professor of the practice,” “associate professor of the practice,” and “assistant professor of the practice” are available in a given college only upon satisfaction of a special approval process specified in the University Faculty’s enabling legislation.
+The titles “professor of-the practice,” “associate professor of the practice,” and “assistant professor of the practice” are available in a given college only upon satisfaction of a special approval process specified in the Faculty Senate’s enabling legislation.
+The following colleges and schools are authorized to use these titles:

-- The unmodified “professor of the practice” titles reflect a salaried position that is subject to affirmative action regulations.
+- Unmodified professor of the practice titles reflect salaried positions that are subject to affirmative action regulations.